 Bakari Sellers: NCU Commencement Speech 2017

+Sellers was born into an activist family.
+He has followed in the footsteps of his father, civil rights leader Dr. Cleveland Sellers, in his tireless commitment to public service while championing progressive policies to address issues ranging from education and poverty to preventing domestic violence and childhood obesity.
 Sellers earned his undergraduate degree from Morehouse College, where he served as student body president, and his law degree from the University of South Carolina.
-He has followed in the footsteps of his father, civil rights leader, Dr. Cleveland Sellers, in his tireless commitment to public service while championing progressive policies to address issues ranging from education and poverty to preventing domestic violence and childhood obesity.

 A Look Down the Political Pipeline.

 Formerly one of the youngest African American elected official and currently a rising voice for the Democratic party, Bakari Sellers breaks down the day’s top issues and offers candid commentary on the present political landscape.
 Addressing issues such as immigration, trade, and national security on major news outlets, Sellers analyzes the effect of the Trump Administration’s various policy positions on our country’s future.
 He also speaks to the evolution of the Democratic party, outlining potential avenues for growth post-election.
 An extremely passionate speaker, Sellers leaves audiences both informed and uplifted.

 Click one of these resources below for another way to find more speaker ideas for your audience.